Landry Kosmalski: Return to Davidson (2009–2012)

+Swarthmore (2012–2025)

 In May 2012, Kosmalski was named head basketball coach at Swarthmore College.
 When he arrived, Kosmalski envisioned Swarthmore, which had not won a conference title since 1951, becoming one of the best Division III programs and sent letters to this effect to recruits.
 He inherited a 3–22 team, and he briefly benched the program's leading scorer after he arrived.
 In Koswalski's first season, the Garnet won seven games, eight games in his second and 11 games in his third.
 Before the 2015–16 season, Koswalski recruited Swarthmore's first All-American, Cam Wiley, and the program showed immediate improvement, winning 22 games.
 The Garnet finished second in their conference and broke an 18-year streak of losing records.
 He earned his first Centennial Conference Coach of the Year honors.

 The following year, they had 23 wins and won the conference championship, reaching the second round of its first NCAA tournament.
 They won 25 games and reached a regional final in 2017–18, finishing as one of the top defensive teams.
 In the 2018–19 season the Garnet reached the title game, where they lost to Wisconsin–Oshkosh.
 After listening to a TED talk by Shawn Achor, author of “The Happiness Advantage”, Kosmalski decided to apply his principles of positivity leading to a more productive work environment.
 In the 2019–20 season, the team was ranked preseason No. 1 by d3hoops.com.
 Swarthmore began the season 26–0 before losing to eighth-ranked Johns Hopkins in the Centennial Conference championship game.
 The team's leading scorer and rebounder was Zac O’Dell, who published an article in the journal Environmental Science & Technology entitled “In Situ Quantification of Silver Nanoparticle Dissolution Kinetics in Simulated Sweat Using Linear Sweep Stripping Voltammetry.”
 The team finished the season 28–1 after the remainder of the NCAA Tournament was cancelled due to the coronavirus pandemic.
 Kosmalski was named the NCAA Division III National Coach of the Year, which he called a "team honor".

+Campbell (2025–present)

+In March 2025, Kosmalski announced that he would be departing from Swarthmore to become the associate head coach at Campbell University under new head coach John Andrzejek.

 Personal life

 Kosmalski is the son of Len Kosmalski, who played collegiately at Tennessee, then played professionally with the NBA's Chicago Bulls and Kansas City Kings as well as in Europe.
 Landry's younger brother Logan played collegiately at Baylor for two years before transferring to Davidson.

 Kosmalski's wife Lauren Santi was a former cheerleader at the University of Alabama and also worked in Davidson's office of sports information.
-They have three children, Lincoln, Bexley, and Larkin, and live in Swarthmore.
+They have three children named Lincoln, Bexley, and Larkin.